subshell/helm-charts/charts/sophora-import-job/README.md

 In on-premise solutions it was easy to access the `failure` directory.
 In case of this k8s-Job we don't have access to any files after the job has finished.
 Therefore, the import-job has a feature that lets you upload the `failure` directory to a s3 bucket (see `importFailureFilesUpload` in `values.yaml`).

+## Notable Changes

+## 1.2.0 (Breaking Change)

+Supports Sophora Importer using Spring Boot 3 starting with version 5.4.0.
+Use version < 1.2.0 for previous versions with Spring Boot version 2.7.